soundpress/RulesOfNYC/docs/c16/index.rst

                   (iii) on or before December 10, 2013, 90 calendar days after the effective of this rule, in the case of a building covered by Article 7-C pursuant to MDL § 281(5), shall be allowed only the necessary and reasonable code compliance costs incurred after registration, and such costs shall be based upon the schedule of costs referenced in subdivision (p) below, without indexing, regardless of when such costs were incurred.

       (ii) An application filed pursuant to this paragraph (2) of 29 RCNY § 2-01(i) shall be filed no later than nine months after the owner has obtained a certificate of occupancy or February 1, 2000, whichever date is later.
 An owner that fails to file an application for code compliance rent adjustments in a timely manner pursuant to this provision shall be deemed to have waived its right to seek such a rent adjustment.
-An application submitted pursuant to this paragraph shall be submitted on a form prescribed by the Loft Board and shall meet the requirements of this paragraph and 29 RCNY §§ 1-06 and 2-11 of these rules, except that for applications filed pursuant to clause (A) of subparagraph (iii) of this paragraph, only two copies must be filed plus one for each affected party, and for precertified applications filed pursuant to clause (B) of subparagraph (iii) of this paragraph, only two copies of the application must be filed.
+An application submitted pursuant to this paragraph shall be submitted on a form prescribed by the Loft Board and shall meet the requirements of this paragraph and 29 RCNY §§ 1-06 and 2-11, except that for applications filed pursuant to clause (A) of subparagraph (iii) of this paragraph, only two copies must be filed plus one for each affected party, and for precertified applications filed pursuant to clause (B) of subparagraph (iii) of this paragraph, only two copies of the application must be filed.
 As part of the application the applicant must submit an itemized statement of costs incurred, including paid bills, cancelled checks or receipts for work performed, any construction contracts, the certificate issued by the Department of Buildings for the pertinent level of compliance, and such other information or materials as the Board requires.
-If the applicant seeks reimbursement for interest and service charges incurred in connection with compliance costs, the applicant must submit the information and materials required under paragraph (4) of 29 RCNY § 2-01(k) of these rules.
+If the applicant seeks reimbursement for interest and service charges incurred in connection with compliance costs, the applicant must submit the information and materials required under paragraph (4) of 29 RCNY § 2-01(k).
 In accordance with the provision of 29 RCNY § 1-06(j)(1), the Board may require the applicant to furnish such reports and information as it may require concerning the code compliance work performed and may audit the books and records of the applicant with respect to such matters.

       (iii) An application filed pursuant to this paragraph (2) of 29 RCNY § 2-01(i) may be submitted to the Loft Board for an audit or may be precertified pursuant to clause (B) of this subparagraph.